Koha-Community/kohadocs/source/implementation_checklist.rst

 -  Set up :ref:`MARC matching rules <record-matching-rules-label>` for importing records from mrc files or Z39.50

--  Set up :ref:`Koha to Keyword mapping <keywords-to-marc-mapping-label>` for deciding how to display marc fields to the screen (still in beta - only one field)

 -  Set up the :ref:`Z39.50 targets <z39.50/sru-servers-label>` you want to search for cataloging (and acquisitions)